This document describes how to control email spoofing on the Cisco ESA and how to create exceptions for the users allowed to send spoofed emails.

 Email spoofing is the forgery of an email header so that the message appears to have originated from someone or somewhere other than the actual source.
 Email spoofing is a tactic used in phishing and spam campaigns because people are more likely to open an email when they think it has been sent by a legitimate source.

-You will want to filter any messages that have an envelope sender (Mail-From) and "friendly from" (From) header that contain one of your own incoming domains in the email address.
+You want to filter any messages that have an envelope sender (Mail-From) and friendly from (From) header that contain one of your own incoming domains in the email address.

-When implementing the message filter provided with-in this article, spoofed messages are tagged with a header, and the content filter is used to take action on the header .
+When you implement the message filter provided within this article, spoofed messages are tagged with a header, and the content filter is used to take action on the header .
 To add an exception, simply add the sender IP to MY_TRUSTED_SPOOF_HOSTS.

 Example: